YaleMRRC/YaleNeuroConnect/README.md

 The YaleNeuroConnect dataset is available in two online locations:

-The dataset is available through two repositories: the open-source data archive OpenNeuro website (doi:10.18112/openneuro.ds007286.v1.0.3) and the NIMH Data Archive website (https://nda.nih.gov/edit_collection.html?id=3276).
+The dataset is available through two repositories: the open-source data archive OpenNeuro website ](https://openneuro.org/datasets/ds007286/versions/1.0.3) and the NIMH Data Archive website (https://nda.nih.gov/edit_collection.html?id=3276).
 In addition, the processing pipeline used to generate the functional connectivity matrices and mean time courses are included on the YaleNeuroConnect GitHub page (https://github.com/YaleMRRC/YaleNeuroConnect).

 The data can be freely accessed via the OpenNeuro website.

-Access through the NIMH website requires an application, as outlined in the data usage section below, as well as on the YaleNeuroConnect GitHub page.

 1. OpenNeuro website
 -	Structural MRI (under each participant’s id -> ses-01 -> anat)